Access Data on a CAPS Server

 -I resample://caps/localhost:18002?rate=16

-The data files in the CAPS archive contain a small additional header describing the data format.
+The data files in the CAPS archive contain a small additional header describing the data format and implementing an index for fast and in-order data retrieval.
 Read the format documentation for more details.
-In contrast to miniSEED files in SDS archives created, e.g., by slarchive [18] or scart [12], the original miniSEED files stored in the CAPS archive cannot be directly read by applications.
+In contrast to miniSEED files in SDS archives created, e.g., by slarchive [20] or scart [14], the original miniSEED files stored in the CAPS archive cannot be directly read by common seismological applications.

 You may access data files directly: